uds-psl/autosubst-ocaml/README.md

 ```

 ### Dependencies
-You can install the dependencies with using the provided package.opam file while inside the project directory.
+You can install the dependencies with using the provided autosubst.opam file while inside the project directory.
 ```bash
 $ opam install --deps-only .
 ```
 An implicit dependency is the (monad library by Denommus)[https://github.com/Denommus/monadic] which is not on opam, so we include the sources in the repo.

 ### Install
-Optionally, you can install the `autosubst` binary to your $PATH with the provided package.opam file while inside the project directory.
+Optionally, you can install the `autosubst` binary to your $PATH with the provided autosubst.opam file while inside the project directory.
 ```bash
 $ opam install .
 ```